theomoondev/todo-cli/README.md

 # todo-cli

-A simple Todo List app built by following (freeCodeCamp)[https://www.freecodecamp.org/news/how-to-build-a-to-do-app-with-rust/].
+A simple Todo List app built in Rust using a [freeCodeCamp tutorial](https://www.freecodecamp.org/news/how-to-build-a-to-do-app-with-rust/).

 This project was intended to help me learn and practice the following concepts:
 - Error handling in Rust